 The judge in the case issued a blistering condemnation of the insurer after ordering the insurance company to pay $18 million in punitive damages.
-The verdict followed a lengthy lawsuit based on allegations that the insurance company had pushed a vehicle repair shop to perform inadequate repairs endangering both the insured and others who share the roadways.
-At the time of the decision during June 2014, the verdict was reported to be the largest bad faith punitive damage award in the history of the state according to the Philadelphia Inquirer.
+The verdict followed a lawsuit based on allegations that the insurance company had pushed a vehicle repair shop to perform inadequate repairs endangering both the insured and others who share the roadways.
+At the time of the decision in June 2014, the verdict was reported to be the largest bad faith punitive damage award in the history of the state according to the Philadelphia Inquirer.

 In reaching its verdict, the judge agreed with policyholders that the insurer had concealed evidence of substandard repairs performed on the insured’s vehicle following an accident.
 According to the policyholders, the insurance company placed both the policyholders and members of the public at risk by permitting a vehicle that was not structurally sound to be operated on public roads.

 The ruse pulled by the insurance company might have gone undetected but a former employee of the repair shop contacted the policyholders to warn them about the structural repair deficiencies.
-After the policyholders contacted an insurance claims attorney, an inspection revealed that the crashworthiness of the vehicle had been compromised.
+After the policyholders contacted an insurance claims attorney, an inspection revealed that the crash-worthiness of the vehicle had been compromised.

 In characterizing the nature of the risk, the judge indicated “Fortunately, no one was killed or injured; but Nationwide knew there could be a subsequent accident when it permitted the vehicle to be returned with hidden structural repair failures.
 This, by definition, is a reckless indifference to its insured.
 Nationwide was willing to risk the [insureds’] lives to save itself money on a collision claim.”

 While this conduct by the insurance company might seem egregious, the insurer engaged in other bad faith conduct that played a role in the large punitive damage award.
 The insurer engaged in practices that were designed to delay a resolution of the case and artificially drive up the cost of the lawsuit.
-Despite the fact that paying the full value of the property damage claim would have only amounted to only $25,000, the insurance company invested over $3 million to defend against the lawsuit.
+Despite the fact that paying the full value of the property damage claim would have only amounted to $25,000, the insurance company invested over $3 million to defend against the lawsuit.
 These litigation tactics included a multitude of unjustified obstacles that forced the policyholders to endure years of costly litigation.